-A NEW academy in North Taunton cleared its final hurdle this week when the Government agreed to millions of pounds of funding.
+A NEW academy in North Taunton cleared its final hurdle this week when the Government agreed to millions of

 The St Augustine of Canterbury and Ladymead Community Schools will close after the summer term, with Taunton Academy accepting students from September.

 Initially, the facility will use both school sites, but by 2013 it will be housed in new and refurbished rooms at Ladymead, with St Augustine’s sold off.

 The academy, with 1,050 11 to 16-year-olds, will specialise in science and sustainability, with a 100-place 6th form from September 2011.

 Maureen Bollard, director of education for joint sponsor the Diocese of Bath and Wells, said: “We can now proceed with the exciting business of shaping the new academy and delivering an education

 which will give local children high aspirations and equip them with the tools to build a happy, fulfilling future.”

 Cllr John Osman, children’s services portfolio holder with co-sponsor Somerset County Council, said: “We’ll work hard with the academy and